-According to the tally provided by ZipRecruiter, the highest hourly remuneration is in New York ($52.11).
-The lowest is in North Carolina ($38.22).
-See the hourly rates for the rest of the states here.
+According to the tally provided by ZipRecruiter, the highest hourly remuneration is in Washington ($54.34) and the lowest is in Louisiana ($35.82), according to current data.

-Skillcrush.com also provides salary statistics based on years of experience:
+A recently-updated article on Skillcrush.com provides salary statistics based on years of experience:

-In terms of specific years of experience, here are some estimates of what you can expect to earn in the U.S. (Source):
+In terms of specific years of experience, here are some estimates of what you can expect to earn in the U.S.:

 You can see the averages for other countries in the world here.

-7. 5 Top Cities to be a UX Designer in the US
+7. The 5 Best US Cities to Work as a UX Designer

-JustInMind.com, a company that provides UX designers with wireframe tools for iOS, Android, and the Web, provides a tally of the best cities to be a web designer, based on the information analyzed from reviews on the job site Glassdoor.
+CareerFoundry.com recently provided a tally of the best cities to be a web designer, based on the information analyzed from reviews on the job site Indeed.
 It's not surprising that the home of Silicon Valley, San Francisco, California, sits right at the top of the list.

 Here is the list:

 It’s not easy to pin down the numbers when it comes to the area where most UX designers are located globally.
-However, UXTools.co, a website maintained by a UX manager, ran a survey that provides an idea of where most UX designers are located in the world.
-Out of 3149 respondents, the five countries with the highest responses were:
+However, the survey by UXTools.co provides a clear picture of where most UX designers are located in the world.
+Out of 4260 respondents, the five countries with the highest responses were:

 11. Size of Companies Hiring UX Designers